danielgafni/website/www/content/blog/custom-dagster-asset-decorator.md

 By using it, we can not only dynamically pass the upstream features dependencies to Dagster, but also use the same neat API by specifying them as function arguments.

-`functools.wraps` is a handly utility made especially for writing decorators.
+`functools.wraps` is a handy utility made especially for writing decorators.
 It carries function metadata from the decorated function to the decorator body.
 Let's take a look at how it works:

 ```python
 import functools